newrelic/entity-definitions/docs/relationship_synthesis.md

 In order to create a new relationship synthesis rule, we need to follow the given steps:

 1. Create a `<ENTITY_TYPE-to-ENTITY_TYPE>.yml` file under the `relationships/synthesis` directory.
-   1. This directory holds all pre-existing relationship synthesis rules, and is also a good source of inspiration for creating new rules.
+   1. In this directory, you'll find all the existing relationship synthesis rules, and it's also an excellent source of inspiration for crafting new ones.

 Example: